 BATTING OUT OF ORDER:

 Less than two outs – All walks are one base awards.
 Two outs – If there are two outs and a male batter is walked with a female batter up next, the male runner walks as normal (stops at first).
 The female batter will then have the option to walk or bat.
 If the pitcher desires to walk a batter intentionally, he may do so by notifying the home plate umpire who shall award the batter first base.
 No pitches are required in order to award an intentional walk.

 HEAD FIRST SLIDE:

-Runners may not engage in a head first slide when approaching any base on the field.
+Runners may not engage in a “head first” slide when approaching any base on the field.
 If a runner’s momentum has caused them to overrun a base, they may “dive back” in a head first manner to regain possession of that base.

 Each game consists of seven innings or as many as can be played in the time allotted, whichever is fewer.
 No new inning shall begin after 45 minutes unless, at the discretion of the umpire, time permits.
 The inning in play when the umpire declares time has expired shall be completed to determine a winner.
 The run rule will be put into effect and the game called if one team is ahead by 12 runs or more upon completion of the fifth inning (top of the fifth if the home team is ahead), or ahead by 15 runs or more upon completion of the fourth inning (top of the fourth if the home team is ahead).
 If extra innings are required in a playoff game, both teams will have the opportunity to bat.
-The player who was AT BAT the previous inning when the third out was recorded will start at 2nd base with no outs.
-The batter will start with a 3-2 count with no courtesy foul (1-pitch format).
-This extra-inning format will continue for all extra innings until a winning team is established.
+The player who was at-bat the previous inning when the third out was recorded will start at second base with no outs.
+The batter will start with a 3-2 count and no courtesy foul (1-pitch format).
+This format will continue for all extra innings until a winning team is established.